89erik/gitGC/README.md

 There are several ways to do this, but the best is perhaps to add it to a file .gitconfig on the root of your repository, and then having all the developers run the following command the first time they clone it. git config --local include.path ../.gitconfig

-You should also set up your bitbucket repository not to allow anyone to push to your official branch (e.g main), except for the user running on the build server.
+You should also set up your bitbucket/github repository not to allow anyone to push to your official branch (e.g main), except for the user running on the build server.

-The final step is to add a webhook on your bitbucket repo:
+The final step is to add a webhook on your bitbucket/github repo:
-* Open your repo on bitbucket
+* Open your repo on bitbucket/github
 * Go to settings -> Webhooks
-* Click Add webhooks
+* Click Add webhook
-    * Title: gitGC
+    * URL/Payload URL: http://(build server url):8080/pull
-    * URL: http://(build server url):8080/pull
+    * Status (bitbucket): checked
-    * Status: checked
+    * SSL/TLS (bitbucket): uncheked
-    * SSL/TLS: uncheked
+    * Secret (github): empty
-    * Triggers: Repository push
+    * Triggers: Repository push/Just the push event
 * Save

 ## How it works